gkmishragaurav/Software-development-process/APM-1/Software development process.md

 - M—the machine.
 It is the hardware specification.
 For example, it includes the roller for distributing money, the lock box etc.

 <img width="782" alt="Screenshot 2022-06-04 at 12 33 46 PM" src="https://user-images.githubusercontent.com/49789867/171988954-2e00b31a-f870-4409-b7a6-b0b0b37b81d7.png">

-- M—the machine.
-It is the hardware specification.
-For example, it includes the roller for distributing money, the lock box etc.